-Now what’s all this got to do with a Hello Fresh Review Sydney?
-I signed up to Hello Fresh… in the street one afternoon after work.
-Why did I do this??
-I have no idea.
-I was on my way to Woolworths (Aussie supermarket) and was stopped by two young guys with their little table selling Hello Fresh.
-Initially I thought ooh I’ve seen this before and remembered someone in my building had a box delivered from there.
+I signed up to Hello Fresh in Sydney to see what the fuss is all about.
+Initially I remembered I had seen this before and remembered someone in my building had a box delivered from there.
 I wondered what it was so I thought I’d quickly find out.
 As I quickly asked and was already dismissing it before they could say anything, I suddenly had a change of heart and the guy did well to pull me around into singing up.

 So the big question is, was it worth it?
 I’ve had it for the last three weeks now and have documented each meal to show you how my versions came out.
 The delivery always comes on a Monday and is waiting outside my building by the time i get home.
-They put anything needing refrigerated in a little foam esky (cool box for the non aussie’s out there) and I think they deliver around 5pm so it’s not like it’s been sat there all day.
+They put anything needing refrigerated in a little foam esky and I think they deliver around 5pm so it’s not like it’s been sat there all day.
 When we got our first delivery we had three recipes consisting of the following:

 Week 1 –